Blueberries are delicious, sweet, full of antioxidants… and are notorious for staining!

 - Rinse the garment and hang it outside to dry.

-- If the stain persists after the garment has dried, combine 1 teaspoon glycerin, 2 drops of eucalyptus essential oil, and 1 tablespoon of cornstarch into a thick paste.
+- If the stain persists after drying the garment, combine 1 teaspoon of glycerin, 2 drops of eucalyptus essential oil, and 1 tablespoon of cornstarch into a thick paste.

 - Dab the glycerin paste on the stain and allow it to dry in the sunlight.